-This simple recipe with burgers, spinach and mushrooms provide high levels of satiety as well as nutrient density.
+This simple recipe with burgers, spinach and mushrooms provides high levels of satiety and nutrient density.

-The burgers provide tons of bioavailable protein along with all the B vitamins, choline, iron, phosphorus and zinc.
+The burgers provide tons of bioavailable protein and all the B vitamins, choline, iron, phosphorus and zinc.
 Leaner options (e.g. lean beef, kangaroo or venison) will be better for rapid fat loss, while higher fat lamb or fattier beef will have a more luxurious taste.

 - 200 g ground beef, 95% lean (or lamb, venison, kangaroo), rolled into a burger shape

 - 50 g spinach